Cars Brands that start with C

 Carlsson Autotechnik Logo

 Carlsson Autotechnik is the world’s leading tuning and styling company for Mercedes-Benz vehicles.
 It was founded in 1989 by Rolf Hartge and Andreas Hartge and is now headquartered in Merzig, Germany.
 The company moved to the latter location in 1994 when it bought the Guth Weisehoff estate.
 The brand creates new products every year.
-It regularly presents supercars at the Frankfurt Motor Show and the Essen Motor Show.
+It regularly presents supercars at the Frankfurt and Essen Motor Show.
 Among the leading novelties of the brand are the Carlsson SL 65 AMG Roadster, Carlsson CK63 RS, and Carlsson CGL.
-The company has a developed dealer network and produces up to 120 cars per year.
+The company has a developed dealer network and produces up to 120 cars annually.

 Carrozzeria Castagna